zaksabeast/PokemonRNGGuides/guides/sm/en/Egg RNG Without Masuda Method or Shiny Charm.md

 1. Right click on the row for the one you want and click "Set as Target Frame".

-2. Then click on "Shortest Path" and "Calculate".
+2. Click on "Shortest Path" and "Calculate".

    - This will automatically calculate the shortest path for the least number of accepts and rejects for your target egg.

 3. Accept and/or reject the eggs in the order given from top to bottom.
 Doing the accepts and/or rejects out of order will result in the wrong egg seeds.

-4. The very last egg you are going to accept will be your target egg.
+   - The very last egg you are going to accept will be your target egg.
 Do NOT accept this egg!

-5. Once you are to your target egg seeds, continue with the rest of the guide.
+4. Once you are to your target egg seeds, continue with the rest of the guide.

 ```
 With PCalc you can check which egg frame you are on by looking at your egg seeds ingame (Start + Down to bring up menu).